 Visit Harpa Concert Hall – The cultural and social center located in the heart of the city.

 Reykjavik Hot Dogs – You absolutely must try one!
 A unique secret recipe that contains pork, beef and lamb.

-Reykjavik features many ore museums and attractions, such as the National Gallery of Iceland, the Saga Museum and the Settlement Exhibition.
+Reykjavik features many more museums and attractions, such as the National Gallery of Iceland, the Saga Museum and the Settlement Exhibition.

-This is your last day in Reykjavik – free without a program.
+These are your last days in Reykjavik – free without a program.
 You have many choices, it’s difficult to pick and choose how best to spend your time, but here are some ideas.

 When the weather is decent explore downtown Reykjavik starting with a walk around and the pond (Tjornin), one of the cities defining landmarks.
 Avid bird watchers and wildlife enthusiasts find Tjornin teeming with over 40 different species of birds, including terns, ducks, geese and swans.
 Next visit City Hall where the Tourist Information Center is located to get your bearings and decide how best to spend the day.